Traffic and Transport Engineering

 Starting in the academic year 2022/2023 the design of the Civil Engineering masters has changed.
 From then on Traffic and Transport Engineering is a track of this Civil Engineering master instead of being a master all on its own.
 This means that in Q1 and Q2 students who want to graduate in Traffic and Transport Engineering also follow courses with other masters from the faculty and other tracks from Civil Engineering.
 These courses mainly focus on Modelling Uncertainty and Data Engineering (24 EC).

 After these courses students will follow compulsory courses for their track.
 These courses are given in Q2 and Q3 (21 EC).
 The courses form a solid basis in the fundamentals of the different specializations and also allow students to get familiar with research and engineering skills.
-In the Q4 of the first year, students will follow one of the four specializations.
-These are:

 In the second year, students have many possibilities in achieving their credits as there is a 25 EC section in which you can freely choice from for instance Internships, Cross-over modules with other master tracks within Civil Engineering and other specialization courses.
 This will be done in Q5 and Q6.